-OICR's Logging and Security Audits has been implemented that sets out the types of security audits that are required to be conducted.
+OICR's Policy and Procedures in Respect of a Security and a Privacy Audit has been implemented that sets out the types of security audits that are required to be conducted.
 The audits required to be conducted include audits to assess compliance with the security policies, procedures and practices implemented by OTB; threat and risk assessments; security reviews or assessments; vulnerability assessments; penetration testing; ethical hacks and reviews of system control and audit logs.